dferber90/webapp/README.md

 The two entry points are `tests/server-env/run.js` and `tests/client-env/run.js`.
 These files import their tests.
 The tests themselves import parts of the app to test.

 A helper file called `webpack/run-bundled-tests.js` is used to combine the test output from client and server by requiring both.
 This way only a single TAP protocol is generated, including the server and the client.
-The file `webpack/run-bundled-tests.js` is used for `npm test` and for `npm run test-dev`.
+The file `webpack/run-bundled-tests.js` is used for `npm test` and for `npm run test:dev`.
 This also helps with piping the file (watching for changes) as only one file needs to be watched, instead of watching `build/tests/client.js` and `build/tests/server.js`.

-To develop tests run `$ npm run test-dev`.
+To develop tests run `$ npm run test:dev`.
 This will continuously watch the tests for changes and rerun them.

 Each test file has to be registered either in `tests/client-env/run.js` or `tests/server-env/run.js`.